International Growth Centre

-Funded by the UK Department for International Development (DFID), IGC is directed jointly by the University of Oxford and the London School of Economics and Political Science (where it is based).
+Majority-funded by the UK Foreign, Commonwealth and Development Office (FCDO), IGC is directed jointly by the University of Oxford and the London School of Economics and Political Science (where it is based).

 It has a global network of over 1,000 world-class researchers, led by Research Programme Directors.
 15 country offices throughout Africa and South Asia bring these researchers together with senior policy makers to support long-term policy engagement in our partner countries and to generate high quality research and policy advice on key growth challenges.